CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 The causes of security incidents are manifold: Malware, obsolete system infrastructures, or perpetrators play a role.
 Attackers often exploit zero-day exploits.
 Another growing threat is Advanced Persistent Threats (APT).

-In addition, users, administrators, or external service providers may not behave properly, causing system parameters to change security-critical or violate internal policies.
+In addition, users, administrators, or external service providers may not behave correctly, causing system parameters to change security-critical or violate internal policies.
 Furthermore, the cause may be that access rights are violated, that software, hardware, or rooms and buildings in need of protection are insufficiently secured.

 ### 1.2 Objective